 Closed: when the bug is fixed and the tester marks the defect as closed.

-Reopened: when the bug is reopened and is not fixed and the QA marks it reopens.
+Reopened: when the bug is reopened and is not fixed,d and the QA marks it reopened.

-Rejected: A defect can be rejected if the defect is not a defect if it’s a duplicate and if it’s non-reproducible.
+Rejected: A defect can be rejected if the defect is not a defect, if it’s a duplicate, or if it’s non-reproducible.

 121) What are the different test design techniques?

-Test design techniques are useful to test software applications, the different test design technique is as follows:
+Test design techniques are useful to test software applications.
+The different test design techniques are as follows:

 1) Static Testing: Static testing is a software testing technique where we analyze various test documents like requirement specifications, user stories, and business requirements to find defects.